Creatone/F1Hub/README.md

  - The menu sometimes spazzes out in seasons before 2018.
 This is because of long titles resulting by a mishandling of the API - this is low priority because these sessions have only one stream.
 The main purpose of this program is to provide a multi-stream service.
 However, I do plan on fixing it at some point down the line.
  - Some menus only show partial content, none at all, or provide no stream.
 The API pre-2017 is wildly different.
 I didn't realize until too late and it will be patched at some point.
 2020-2018 Work flawlessly, though
  - 2021 Sessions and Info not available.
 Current season is not implemented yet, as there is no info on the buildup.
 It will come at some point before the season.
- - There is NO error handling... if something goes wrong, it will crash.
+ - There is little to no error handling... if something goes wrong, it will crash.
 Please keep in mind, this program, including all API analysis was built in little over 24Hrs.
 It will have bugs and issues.

 ## Planned Features
 - All the bug fixes!
 - Better, more flexible menu structure, and a graphical UI down the line.
 - Live feature before the season's start _NOW AVAILABLE_
-- 2021 Integration before the season's start
+- 2021 Integration before the season's start _Available via ContentID feature_
 - Any Event based on ID being able to be played, ideally before the season's start. _NOW AVAILABLE_

 ## Disclaimer